Soliloquy-Den/the-soliloquy-den/README.md

 ### [Farewell to the Age of Wonder](farewell-to-the-age-of-wonder.md)

-Reflections on wonder, optimisation, and risk.
+Reflections on wonder, optimization, and risk.

 ---